alundiak/behind-the-code/README.md

 - HTML imports works, but JS files are loaded later, than simple HTML inside inside of main index.html file.
 Sometimes MomentJS is not yet available.
 - Fetch API doesn't work the same as XHR.
 - GraphQL is the winner for sure.
+Using simple Fetch calls to GitHu API v3 is ok, but to much request.
+And using github-api with Requestable is the slowest.
 - Twitter Bootstrap v4.0.0-beta is not stable enough.
 Sep-05-2017 they dropped being bower component.
 And now we have 2 node modules: bootstrap which contains js css and scss and bootstrap-css which contains css files but also scss file pointing to `../node_modules/bootstrap/scss` folder.
 Odd.
 What if custom user will change folder?
 - https://github.com/twbs/bootstrap/issues/23557
 - https://github.com/twbs/bootstrap/pull/23614 - @wrakky/bootstrap suggestion